dixonwille/InitialAvatars/README.md

 ```
 This will bind the server to listen on port `8080`.
 If not variable is found then port `80` is used by default.

+You can also use the `-l` flag to specify what port to listen on.
+If both are used then the flag takes priority.

 ## Systemd Daemon
 **NOTE: Must compile before trying to run it.**